 Read this comprehensive student review of the 2013 expedition – Adventure Medic website

-Doctors of all grades, nurses, medical students, OHPs and laypeople with a strong wilderness first aid background and interest in mountain medicine and adventure travel are welcome to attend but should contact WMT before booking.
+Doctors of all grades, nurses, medical students and invited to attend.
+Laypeople with a strong wilderness first aid background and interest in mountain medicine and adventure travel are welcome to attend but should contact WMT before booking.
 No prior climbing or expedition experience is required but you must be reasonably fit.
 The 4167m Mt.
 Toubkal summit is not always guaranteed (we were thwarted by unseasonably early snow in 2014 but previously boasted a 100% summit success record and regained this achievement in 2015!).
 It is a worthy objective.
 Whether you are flirting with the idea of accompanying a team up Kilimanjaro, bolstering your CV or simply want a fun, inspiring educational week in the Moroccan mountains, this great value annual expedition is for you.
 Once you arrive, all costs are covered in the fee.

 2015 Teaching Team

 The 2016 teaching is still to be confirmed but here’s who staffed the 2015 expedition.
 High altitude research guru and world authority on the “eye at altitude” Consultant Ophthalmologist Dan Morris BSc (Hons) MBChB FRCSEd(Ophth) MFSEM(UK) and mountain man WMT’s Commercial Director Barry Roberts will lead the 2015 expedition.
 We will be joined by veteran polar expedition leader Tim Burton and Nigel Williams IML/MIC (training manager at Glenmore Lodge).
 EM Consultant and well travelled mountain medic Dr Duncan Gray completes the teaching team thereby guaranteeing a 1:6 instructor to student ratio.

 Expedition Style & Content